 Basic Class 2 medical certificate

-A Basic Class 2 medical certificate is available as an alternative to a full Class 2 certificate for private operations.
+A Basic Class 2 medical certificate is an alternative to a full Class 2 certificate for a:

 - only private day operations under the visual flight rules (VFR) and below 10,000 feet